Joel-Venzke/Kaggle-Dataset-Work/README.md

 working with the [Kaggle Spotify Dataset 1921-2020, 160k+ Tracks dataset](https://www.kaggle.com/yamaerenay/spotify-dataset-19212020-160k-tracks)

 ## Overview
-This project used Keras/TensorFlow, Scikit-Learn, Pandas, Numpy, and Matplotlib to predict the populatrity of a song based on various attributes.
+This project uses tool from Keras/TensorFlow, Scikit-Learn, Pandas, Numpy, TensorBoards, and Matplotlib to predict the populatrity of a song based on various attributes.

 By guessing the average of the data set for all songs, a root mean squared error (RMSE) of 21.87 is achived.
 This can be used a baseline to help understand model preformance.